 canu -assemble \ -p ecoli -d ecoli-erate-0.039 \ genomeSize=4.8m \ correctedErrorRate=0.039 \ -pacbio-corrected ecoli/ecoli.trimmedReads.fasta.gz canu -assemble \ -p ecoli -d ecoli-erate-0.075 \ genomeSize=4.8m \ correctedErrorRate=0.075 \ -pacbio-corrected ecoli/ecoli.trimmedReads.fasta.gz

 Note that the assembly stages use different ‘-d’ directories.
 It is not possible to run multiple copies of canu with the same work directory.

 We claimed Canu works down to 20X coverage, and we will now assemble a 20X subset of S. cerevisae (215 MB).
 When assembling, we adjust correctedErrorRate to accommodate the slightly lower quality corrected reads:

 curl -L -o yeast.20x.fastq.gz http://gembox.cbcb.umd.edu/mhap/raw/yeast_filtered.20x.fastq.gz canu \ -p asm -d yeast \ genomeSize=12.1m \ correctedErrorRate=0.105 \ -pacbio-raw yeast.20x.fastq.gz

-Canu consensus sequences are typically well above 99% identity.
+Canu consensus sequences are typically well above 99% identity for PacBio datasets.
+Nanopore accuracy varies depending on pore and basecaller version, but is typically above 98% for recent data.
 Accuracy can be improved by polishing the contigs with tools developed specifically for that task.
 We recommend Quiver for PacBio and Nanopolish for Oxford Nanpore data.
 When Illumina reads are available, Pilon can be used to polish either PacBio or Oxford Nanopore assemblies.